View courses in

 SED SE 315: Field Experience in Special Education: Severe Disabilities

-Designed to develop observational skills regarding students with severe disabilities and the settings in which they learn in this pre-practicum fieldwork experience and accompanying seminar. ?They also learn to analyze students' learning profiles.
+Designed to develop skills to observe students with severe disabilities, service delivery models, and instructional and behavior management strategies.
+Learn to analyze students' learning profiles.
 50 hours of fieldwork plus seminar.
 Prereq: SE 250.
 2 cr.

 SED SE 316: Fieldwork in Special Education: Severe Disabilities

-Through a second pre-practicum fieldwork experience and accompanying seminar, students further develop observational skills regarding students with severe disabilities, and demonstrate their ability to collect data and plan and implement instruction.
+Through a second pre-practicum fieldwork experience and accompanying seminar, students further develop skills to work with students with severe disabilities, collect data, and plan and implement interventions with support.
 50 hours of fieldwork plus seminar.
 Prereq: SE 315.
 2 cr.

 SED SE 401: Special Education: Cognition and Learning

-Designed to develop an understanding of the various theories of learning that have informed the development of instructional strategies that are used with students with disabilities.
-Prereq: SE 250.
-4 cr.
+Designed to develop an understanding of the various theories of learning that have informed the development of instructional and behavior managements strategies for students with disabilities.
+Prereq: SE 250 4cr.

 SED SE 480: Teaching Students with Special Needs